How Effective Leaders Talk to Themselves

-Our research has found that effective new leaders actually talk to themselves differently than less effective ones, using second-person pronouns (like you and your) instead of first-person pronouns (like I, me, and my).
+Our research has found that the most effective leaders use second-person pronouns (like you and your) instead of first-person pronouns (like I, me, and my).

 6 Shifts a New Leader Must Make to Succeed

-New leaders must “flip their script” in the way they think and act in 6 key areas:
+New leaders must “flip their scripts” in the way they think and act in 6 key areas:

 - Work Attitude